The Complexity of Evaluating nfer: The Inclusive nfer Language

-\paragraph{Syntax.} Inclusive rules test for the existence of two intervals matching constraints.
+Inclusive rules test for the existence of two intervals matching constraints.
 When such a pair is found, a new interval is produced with an identifier specified by the rule.
 The new interval has timestamps and a map derived by applying functions, specified in the rule, to the matched pair of intervals.
 We define the syntax of these rules, including mathematical functions to simplify the presentation, as follows:

-where, $\eta, \eta_1, \eta_2 \in \Ident$ are identifiers, $\oplus \in \{\beforekw{},\meetkw{},\duringkw{},\coincidekw{},\startkw{},$ $\finishkw{},\overlapkw{},\slicekw{}\}$ is a \emph{clock predicate} on three intervals (one for each of $\eta,\eta_1,\text{ and } \eta_2$), $\Phi : \mapty \times \mapty \rightarrow \boolty$ is a \emph{map predicate} taking two maps and returning a Boolean representing satisfaction of a constraint, and $\Psi : \mapty \times \mapty \rightarrow \mapty$ is a \emph{map update} taking two maps and returning a map.
+where, $\eta, \eta_1, \eta_2 \in \Ident$ are identifiers, $\oplus \in \{\beforekw{},\meetkw{},\duringkw{},\coincidekw{},$ $\startkw{},$ $\finishkw{},\overlapkw{},\slicekw{}\}$ is a \emph{clock predicate} on three intervals (one for each of $\eta,\eta_1,\text{ and } \eta_2$), $\Phi : \mapty \times \mapty \rightarrow \boolty$ is a \emph{map predicate} taking two maps and returning a Boolean representing satisfaction of a constraint, and $\Psi : \mapty \times \mapty \rightarrow \mapty$ is a \emph{map update} taking two maps and returning a map.

 We omit the precise syntax for specifying map predicates and updates, but we require that these functions are limited to only simple arithmetic operations.
 This matches what is possible using the C \nfer tool~\cite{kauffman2021nfer}.
-Specifically, map predicates and map updates must be expressible using the standard mathematical operations: addition, subtraction, multiplication, division, modulo, and the comparisons: $<,\leq,>,\geq,=$ on natural numbers, and the Boolean operators: $\wedge, \vee, \neg$.
+Specifically, map predicates and map updates must be expressible using the standard mathematical operations $+$, $-$, $\cdot$ (multiplication), $/$ (division), $\bmod$, the comparisons $<,\leq,>,\geq,=$, and the Boolean operators $\wedge, \vee, \neg$.
 This limitation excludes exponentiation and any form of recursion in the functions.
 Since we do not support real numbers in the theory, division is limited to integer quotients.
 These decisions are discussed in Section~\ref{sec:discussion}.